 Nursing the nature of this once-

-So tell me, brave Bird, pray, why art thou here,
+So tell me, brave Bird, why art thou here,

-Two creatures of Earth, falling into this mere,
+Two creatures of Earth, fallen in this mere,

-Found by my people, raised thence to the air,
+Found by my people, then raised to the air,

 © Copyright Paul David Holland 2017